brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 ### Best Barbarian Subclasses for a Great Weapon Master Build

-Though Great Weapon Master does give you a bonus action attack, it doesn’t pop up every turn, so you’re safe to pick something that gives you some other options with your bonus action.
+Though Great Weapon Master gives you a bonus action attack, it doesn’t pop up every turn, so you’re safe to pick something that gives you other options with your bonus action.
 The important thing to optimize for is great weapons.

-Path of the Berserker works best with great weapons, and between the Frenzy ability and the Great Weapon Master bonus attack, you’ll be getting a lot of bonus action attacks, boosting your damage by 50% whenever you get the extra hit.
-Bear in mind that exhaustion can be a tough price to pay, so you’ll only want to use Frenzy once a day unless you know you’ll have time to recover.
+Path of the Berserker works best with great weapons Between the Frenzy ability and the Great Weapon Master bonus attack, you’ll be getting a lot of bonus action attacks, boosting your damage by 50% whenever you get the extra hit.
+Exhaustion can be a tough price to pay, so you’ll only want to use Frenzy once a day unless you know you’ll have time to recover.

 Totem Warrior, Zealot, and Wild Magic can all work well.
 Totem Warrior has outstanding defensive capabilities and a lot of other options to customize your build.
 Zealot gives you some extra damage and makes death much easier to deal with.
 Wild Magic is glorious chaos and can make for some fun sessions.